aitech-ng/DevOps-Class-Materials/Kubernetes/Networking/IngressNginx.md

-# Setting up Ingress with NGINX in Kubernetes
+# Setting up Ingress with Nginx Ingress Controller in Kubernetes

 This guide explains how to set up an Ingress controller using NGINX in Kubernetes.